rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 and 1 item per row on mobile.
 10. Each item must display the product image, product name, product price and a button "View Item".
 When the button is selected users must be directed to that product details page.
-11. For users logged in as superusers an edit and delete link must display.
+11. For users logged in as superusers an "Edit" and "Delete" links must display.
 The edit link must redirect to the edit product page and the delete link must remove the item.
 This can be tested by then searching for the deleted item.
 12. A fixed up arrow button must display in the bottom right corner and must direct users to the top of the page.